Aakash-U/Python-Projects/README.md

 # 🎮 Python Mini Projects Collection

 Welcome to my collection of small, fun, and educational Python projects!
 Each project is self-contained, focuses on basic programming concepts, and helps reinforce Python fundamentals.
-These projects are a part of the Udemy course: 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu, and I derive from them as I navigate through the course.
-The projects are a part of the curriculum Dr. Angela Yu has designed and I do not take credit for the ideas.
+Some of these projects are a part of the Udemy course: 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu, and I derive from them as I navigate through the course.
+I do not take credit for the ideas behind the projects that are a part of Dr. Angela Yu's Udemy course curriculum.
 I will keep adding new projects as I touch more advanced python concepts.

 Feel free to explore, learn, and contribute!